tr41z/sentinel/README.md

 ### 📋 Prerequisites

-Ensure the following tools are installed:
+Ensure the following tools are installed or follow below steps:

 - **C++ Compiler** (e.g., GCC or MSVC)
 - **CMake**